Satisfactory Academic Progress (SAP)

 In addition, the student may be required to enroll in only those courses required for completion of their degree program and may not be allowed to change majors without approval from the Satisfactory Academic Progress Committee.

 A student on financial aid probation may receive Title IV funds for one semester.
-At that point, the student must meet satisfactory academic progress standards or the requirements of the established individual academic plan to maintain eligibility for federal financial assistance.
+At that point, the student must meet satisfactory academic progress standards or the requirements of the established individual academic plan to maintain eligibility for federal financial assistance in future semesters.

 Remedial and Repeated Coursework